-In January this year, Ms. Tracy Crouch, the British Minister for sport and civil society, received a new brief from her government – to tackle the growing problem of human loneliness in her country.
+In January 2018, Ms. Tracy Crouch, the British Minister for sport and civil society, received a new brief from her government – to tackle the growing problem of human loneliness in her country.
 Her appointment followed a report that found nine million residents of the United Kingdom feel lonely always or often.

 This report confirms what we already suspected to be true not just in Britain but in much of Western society - namely that people are living their lives in greater isolation but to such a degree that it is impacting negatively on their happiness, mental health and spiritual health.
 The fact that a government would appoint a cabinet minister to organise a response to the epidemic of loneliness is hugely significant for it opens up a dialogue of what are the root causes of the problem.

 A good place to begin this debate is to recognize that loneliness has always been part of human experience.
 Perfect intimacy with God and each other is hard to come by which means that loneliness is an inevitable part of our story.
 We see this at the beginning of Scripture with Adam and Eve after the Fall.
 Before their sin there was harmony and unity.
 Woman was created for ‘it is not good that man should be alone’ (Gen. 2:18).
 But after their sin there is shame and separation.
 They blame each other and become estranged.

 After murdering his brother, Cain is condemned to be ‘a restless wanderer on earth’ (Gen. 4:12).
 But all was not lost thanks to God’s saving plan.
 The descendants of Adam and Eve afflicted by loneliness because of original sin would be offered a path back to intimacy by God’s mercy.
 Already in the book of Genesis, God promises that the offspring of the woman would crush sin and destroy its effects including its power to alienate human beings from one another and from God himself (cf. Gen. 3:15).